Skip to main content

 To be eligible, your surrogate child must meet the Australian Citizenship Act 2007 (Federal Register of Legislation) requirements.

-• At the time of the surrogate child's birth, at least one of their biological parents must be an Australian citizen.
+• At the time of the surrogate child's birth, at least one of their parents must have been an Australian citizen.

 • You may need additional DNA testing or other evidence to demonstrate the parent-child relationship.